List of Essential Oil Notes for Blending and DIY Perfume

 Essential Oil Scent Profiles

-Not only can essential oils be classified based upon the intensity of their odor and their evaporation rate, but they can also be classified by the scent they give off.
-All essential oils have unique scents, some essential oils are fruity, while others are quite earthy.
+Not only can essential oils be classified based on the intensity of their odor and their evaporation rate, but they can also be classified by the scent they give off.
+All essential oils have unique scents.
+Some essential oils are fruity, while others are pretty earthy.

 Below is a basic list of essential oils that fall into the different scent categories.

-When you’re blending for aromatic purposes only, knowing which oils have which scents can go a long way in helping you determine what oils are going to be pleasing to smell – which is the ultimate goal of blending for aromatic purposes.
+When you’re blending for aromatic purposes only, knowing which oils have which scents can go a long way in helping you determine what oils will be pleasing to smell – which is the ultimate goal of blending for aromatic purposes.

 Floral Essential Oils